-Astrometry is the oldest method used to detect extrasolar planets.
-As early as 1943 astronomer Kaj Strand, working at the Sproul Observatory at Swarthmore College announced that his astrometric measurements reveal the presence of a planet orbiting the star 61 Cygni.
+Astrometry is the oldest method used to search for extrasolar planets.
+As early as 1943 astronomer Kaj Strand, working at the Sproul Observatory at Swarthmore College announced that his astrometric measurements revealed the presence of a planet orbiting the star 61 Cygni.
 Although the announcement was greeted with enthusiasm at the time, the claim has remained unproven and astronomers today are highly skeptical of Strand's results.
 The tradition of planet hunting through astrometry nevertheless remained strong at Sproul, where Strand's announcement was followed decades later by two other contentious claims.
 In 1960 Sproul astronomer Sarah Lippincott published a paper claiming that the star Lalande 21185 was orbited by a planet of roughly ten Jupiter masses, and in 1963 the observatory's director, Peter Van de Kamp, announced the discovery of a planet orbiting Barnard's Star.

 Furthermore, whereas spectroscopy is at its best in detecting planets with short periods, orbiting very close to their stars, astrometry will excel in detecting stars of long periods, orbiting further away.
 This is because a planet with a long orbit causes a greater displacement of its star's location during the course of its orbit than a planet that remains in close proximity to its star.
 In other words, in contrast to spectroscopy, the sensitivity of astrometric detections actually grows with the increasing distance of a planet from its star.
 This means that astrometry can, in theory, detect relatively small planets orbiting far from their stars -- a crucial advantage for scientists looking for Earthlike planets rather than the hot Jupiters favored by spectroscopy.

 Even improved accuracy cannot change some fundamental limitations of the astrometric approach.
-Astrometry, by its very nature, is highly sensitive to the distance of a celestial object from the Earth.
+Astrometry, by its very nature, is highly sensitive to the distance of a celestial object from Earth.
 This is because the same actual displacement in an object's position would appear as a greater change in position in the night sky if that object was close by than if it were further away.
-Therefore, while astronomers believe that astrometry will be very useful for detecting planets in the Solar neighborhood, the method will be far less effective when applied to more distant objects.
+Therefore, while astronomers believe that astrometry will be very useful for detecting planets in the solar neighborhood, the method will be far less effective when applied to more distant objects.

 Then there is the fact that even accuracy in measurement can have its drawbacks.
 The new astrometric measurements could be so sensitive that they might be affected by star spots - the darker regions on the face of a star that appear to move as the star rotates.
 When observed with the new highly accurate astrometric systems, this could create a periodic shift in the star's "photometric center" - the exact location in the sky where the star's light appears to be generated.
 This effect can create the illusion that the star is wobbling to the tug of a planet, when in fact it remains in its place.

 Finally, there is an inherent difficulty in observing planets with long periods, the very planets that astrometry should excel in.
 In order to detect a planet, it is necessary to observe the repeated periodic displacements of its parent star.
 This means that the star needs to be observed for longer than a single orbital period.
 When dealing with planets of long periods, comparable to those of our own Solar System, this can obviously be a problem.
 A star must be observed continuously for years or even decades before the presence or absence of a planet can be established.
-Such longterm projects are very hard to sustain given the realities of scientific funding, publishing pressures, and the length of scientific careers.